Starting a new business may seem difficult and intimidating – but it’s not when you take these small but important series of steps.

 How will you find and reach the people who will be right for your business?
 Will you use email, social media, networking events, speaking engagements, paid ads, or contacts who will spread the word?

 Marketing is a key part of having a successful business.
 Spend time developing a strategy for how you will attract attention.
-I recommend you follow the simple process in this excellent book The 1-Page Marketing Plan: Get New Customers, Make More Money, and Stand Out From the Crowd by Allan Dib.
+I recommend you follow the simple process in this excellent book The 1-Page Marketing Plan: Get New Customers, Make More Money, and Stand Out From the Crowd by Alan Dib.

 4-Name your business and define your unique value.

 Picking the right name for your business is important.
-You want the name to define what you do so it’s clear to a propect.
+You want the name to define what you do so it’s clear to a prospect.
 However, you can still use a less specific name if you use a tag line that makes it clear what you do specifically.

 5-What specific product or service will you offer?